 Your personal data is information relating to you that can identify you as a living individual.
 It may be information that can identify you by itself or when combined with other information held or likely to be held by a person or organisation in possession of your personal data.
 Sensitive personal data is specific types of personal information which is more sensitive and therefore needs more protection.
 In the UK the Data Protection Act governs the processing of personal data.
-A new Data Protection Act, based on the EU General Data Protection Regulations (GDPR) and that strengthens data protection for individuals, comes into law on 25th May 2018.

 What are the lawful reasons for processing your personal information?

 Sandgate Conservation Society (the ‘Society’) needs to be able to process your personal data as a membership organisation, as a charity governed by laws and to help further our objectives as stated in our governing document.
 Therefore the processing of your personal data is lawful because it is necessary:

 - to enable us to enter into a contract with you when you apply to become a member and then to meet our obligations to you as a member;

 - to be able to meet our legal obligations;